 BA., Biology/Science & Society, Brown UniversityResearch Interests:

-“Visualizing the Cell: Pictorial Styles and their Epistemic Goals in General Cytology” with Kate MacCord.
-In Visions of Cell Biology: Reflections Inspired by Cowdry’s General Cytology, edited by Karl Matlin, Jane Maienschein, and Manfred Laubichler.
-University of Chicago Press, 2018.
+Steinert, Beatrice and Kate MacCord, “Visualizing the Cell: Pictorial Styles and their Epistemic Goals in General Cytology,” in Visions of Cell Biology: Reflections Inspired by Cowdry’s General Cytology, eds.
+Karl Matlin, Jane Maienschein, and Manfred Laubichler, University of Chicago Press, 2018